Install and Configure b+s Partner Messaging for Webex Connect

 This process produces two files:

-server.key: The private key (will be required later in the configuration)server.crt: The digital certificate, it must be uploaded during the creation of the Connected App (next step)
+server.key: The private key (will be required later in the configuration)server.crt: The digital certificate, it must be uploaded during the creation of the External Client App (next step)

 Store these two files in a safe place.
 Make a note of the private key of the Certificate (content of server.key), it will be required to complete the configuration in a later step.

-- Create a Connected App, fill in the basic required information (ref)
+- Create a External Client App, fill in the basic required information (ref)

 - Set the callback URL as

 OAuth Policiessection, setPermitted UserstoAdmin approved users are pre-authorized.
-If you see a warning message, click OK - Save your changes
+If you see a warning message, click OK - The section above

-Run APEX script to assign the permission set to the Automated Process User
+Run APEX script to assign the required permission set to the Automated Process User

 - Open the Developer Console (ref)